loganmarchione/loganmarchione.com/content/posts/2022/11p1/index.md

 # Specs

 I ended up purchasing a Lenovo ThinkPad T14 Gen2 (AMD) from the Lenovo Outlet.
-I've never purchased from the Lenovo Outlet before, but the model number I purchased online is not *exactly* the same as what showed up to my house.
+I've never purchased from the Lenovo Outlet before, but the model number I purchased online is not *exactly* the same as what showed up at my house.
 I'm not sure of the differences, but they're both part of the `20XK` family, so it might not matter. :man_shrugging:

 - Model number on Lenovo Outlet and sticker on outside of laptop = 20XKX026US
 - Model number in software and sticker on inside of laptop = 20XK005PUS